 Felony convictions also result in the loss of:

 - your citizenship rights to possess a firearm

 - your right to serve on a jury.

 A felony conviction can also make finding employment and housing extremely difficult.

 I confront every case head-on in order to develop the strongest possible defense based on the evidence.
 When I first accept a case, my first goal is to find all facts and defenses that support the dismissal of the charges.
 If a dismissal is not realistic under the facts of the case, I will then focus on negotiating the best possible plea agreement; but if one is not obtained, you may want to take the prosecution to the mat and go to trial.
 Note, though, that I do not ever advise trial unless there is a realistic likelihood of winning.
 While trials are unpredictable, some cases are obvious losers.
 In these situations, I dissuade clients from going that route.

 An Effective Negotiator And Tenacious Advocate

 I take an active approach to all felony cases, obtaining full investigation of the facts of your case, obtaining witness statements while they are still obtainable, and thoroughly researching the legal issues and all potential defenses available in order to build the strongest possible case, whether for use in negotiation and plea bargaining or for pretrial motions or for trial if you elect to proceed to trial.
-As your felony defense attorney, I will do everything possible to limit or eliminate the negative consequences you face.
+As your criminal defense attorney, I will do everything possible to limit or eliminate the negative consequences you face.
 Dismissal must always be the first goal, but it is not always possible.